 Activity II-E-2(b): Intern will be given 2-4 articles or book chapters on program evaluation prior to a didactic training which will then later be discussed in a didactic training.

-Goal III: Produce interns who are skilled in the integration of science, theory, and practice of psychology.
+Produce interns who are skilled in the integration of science, theory, and practice of psychology.

 Objective III-A: Integration of Science, Theory, and Practice of Psychology.
 Intern will be an informed consumer of research, theory, and other scholarly works and use these to inform his or her practice of psychology.
 Interns will avail themselves of the scientific research to guide them in intervening in assessment and therapy cases.